tofumatt/strongly-typed/_posts/2014-04-27-changing-lanes.md

 Because no one who actually *saw* what happened stuck around, I didn't stick around to file a police report on-site.
 Motorcycle crashes are absolutely awful for the rider, even if they wind up coming out mostly okay as I did.
-If you see a bike crash happen on the road, please help the rider; no one stopping to help and instead driving around me probably led to me stressing out way more than necessarily and also hurting myself trying to hurrily pickup my bike off the street as cars continued to zip around me.
+If you see a bike crash happen on the road: please help the rider.
+Crashing feels awful, but having to get my bike off the street as cars continued to zip around me was _worse_.

 ## All of the Gear, All of the Time?